vijethri/vj3-google/README.md

 # vj3-google
+Hello Sugar Labs
-This repo will be used for sugarlab projects
+My name is vijethri avadhany.
+This repo will be used for sugarlab projects conducted by google.